-One of my favorite winter crafts for kids is cutting out snowflakes!
+One of the most classic winter crafts for kids is cutting out snowflakes!
 I remember just loving it as a child, and now I’m having a blast making snowflakes with my children.
 We recently cut out snowflakes from newspaper for a unique winter look!
 We even added some watercolors, starch, and glitter to some to really make them stand out!

 Be sure to sign up to be on our free mailing list!

 Do you remember making snowflakes from paper as a child?
 It was always so fun to see how the paper snowflakes looked when unfolding them!
 The kids and I had so much fun creating our own unique snowflakes from newspaper recently.
-(This post contains affiliate links to Amazon.
-Thank you so much for your support!)
+(This post contains affiliate links to Amazon.)

 I started by setting up a simple snowflake cutting area in our home.
 I grabbed a large basket from our kitchen and put some scissors and paper in it.
 Whenever any of us were in the mood, we’d sit and cut out snowflakes.
 We actually still have the basket sitting out since it’s been a favorite activity for Lucy (and me) lately!

 There’s tons of ways to fold paper for cutting snowflakes.
 Here’s the way I learned as a child.
 I taught this method to Lucy, but she also had fun trying out her own different ways to fold paper!